EduardoZepeda/coffee-bytes-hugo/content/posts/go/migraciones-en-go-con-migrate/index.en.md

 - databases
 coverImage: images/migrations-go.jpg
 date: '2022-11-25'
+seo_title: "Go Database Migrations with migrate Tutorial"
-description: In this tutorial I explain what are the migrations up, down of a database, as well as how to create and manage them using go's migrate library.
+description: Learn to create and manage database migrations in Go using the migrate library.
+Practical tutorial with up and down operations.
 keywords:
 - go
 - postgres